kristopherjohnson/wiringPi_gforth/README.md

     sudo apt-get install libtool-bin

-To install the wiringPi library, follow the instructions here: <http://wiringpi.com/download-and-install/>
+To install the most recent available version of the  wiringPi library, follow the instructions here: <http://wiringpi.com/download-and-install/>

+Note: The Raspbian distribution includes a `wiringpi` package that can be managed with `apt-get`.
+However, that package may lag behind the most recent official version of wiringPi available from <http://wiringpi.com>.

 ## Usage